 After having visited bathhouses and bathhouse culture in Iceland and Japan, we felt that it was only natural we should go to the local jjimjibang (bathhouse) while in Seoul.
 If you’ve never been, I highly suggest it.
 After you go in, you go to the changing and bathing rooms which are separated by gender.
 Once you pay, you put your shoes up and in exchange are given the same pajama set as everyone else and keys to your locker.
 You strip naked, sit on a bench to wash yourself, and enter the spa pools: all in a completely communal and open space.
 In the spa area, there’s usually a few different baths that are of varying temperatures and infusions: a warm, yellow mugwort tub, a piping hot jet stream bath, an ice bath, etc.

 I have never felt so vulnerable in my life.
 Here’s my brown ass, standing stark naked except for my locker keys and a face towel, looking around in bewilderment trying to figure out which order I’m supposed to do this in without being accused of oogling.
-In one corner, there’s older women in black lace bra and panty set straddling young women and trying to, what looks like, scrub their girls’ epidermis off.
+In one corner, there are older women in black lace bra and panty set straddling young women and trying to, what looks like, scrub their girls’ epidermis off.
 I tried to soak in the 42 degree Celsius tub which seemed the least overwhelming but three aunties had clearly made this their territory and didn’t want some neophyte muddying the waters so I stepped into the adjacent tub instead.
-Little did I know, I had accidentally submerged myself into the ice-cold water bath.
+Little did I know, I had accidentally submerged myself in the ice-cold water bath.
 On top of all this, I agreed to meet Robin and Dan on the second floor in an hour but since I have no phone or no clock, I’m supposed to gauge my time magically.
-Eventually I managed to relax and soak the experience in; I even learned to appreciate the beauty of women peacefully communing in their most exposed and vulnerable states.
+Eventually, I managed to relax and soak the experience in; I even learned to appreciate the beauty of women peacefully communing in their most exposed and vulnerable states.

 The experience seemed to go a bit different for Robin and Dan who were lured onto the scrubbing tables soon upon entering upon which were pummeled and scoured for an hour, scarcely able to even enjoy the baths.
 After we met up, Robin and I decided to join Dan in the communal sleeping room (yes, we went for the full experience and stayed overnight) but we were intercepted by a very angry South Korean man.
 He whisked Robin away so I didn’t get to see the action first hand, but through group translation efforts in the lobby, Robin managed to understand that the scrubbing wasn’t a free service and they were accusing Robin and Dan of profiting without paying.
 Never a dull moment…